CS+ (formerly CubeSuite+)

 - Editor panel

-- SFR and IOR panels
+- SFR and IOR panels (only descriptions of registers)

-- Disassemble panel
+- Disassemble panel (only descriptions of registers)

 You can also display a description of a desired register or specific pages of the hardware manuals from the [Smart Manual] panel.